This post may contain affiliate links. See our affiliate disclaimer here.

 15. What about washing clothes?

 I packed 10 shirts total for our trip when we first hit the road.
 We didn’t have much room in our motorhome, so I wanted to make sure I didn’t pack my entire wardrobe.
-We read a book before we started traveling called “Packing Light” and it was a great inspiration for us to not be RV hoarders.
+We read a book before we started traveling called “Packing Light” and it was a great inspiration for us not to be RV hoarders.

 As far as laundry goes, every RV park we’ve stayed at has a laundry room.
 Only once have we ever camped somewhere without one and needed to use a laundromat (Banff National Park).